Galilean Electromagnetic Particle-in-Cell Code: Example simulation

-In this section, we provide some example simulations for wake-field generation and particle trapping using the GEM-PIC code.
-We compare these results with the full electromagnetic PIC code VLPL \cite{VLPL}.
-In the simulations, we use the laser pulse of the form
+In this section, we provide an example simulation for wake-field generation and particle trapping using the full three-dimensional (3D) GEM-PIC code.
+We compare these results with the quasi-3D cylindrical electromagnetic PIC code FBPIC \cite{FBPIC}.

-with $\phi=z-z_0 -ct$.
-The normalized laser amplitude $a_0=2$, the laser wavelength $\lambda=800$~nm.
-The numerical duration of the pulse $T=25$ corresponded to the physical duration of 10.6~fs.
-The focal spot radius $R=31.25$ corresponded to 4~$\mu$m.
-The plasma has the electron density of $0.01~n_c$, where $n_c=1.7\cdot 10^{21}~{\rm 1/cm^3}$ is the critical density for this laser wavelength.
-The plasma density plateau started at $z=314$ and was preceded by a linear density ramp from $z=0$.

-The full PIC simulation used the grid steps $\delta z=0.2$ and $\delta x=\delta y = 1$.
-The time step $\delta t= 0.2$ was equal to the grid step in the longitudinal direction.
-The GEM-PIC simulation was performed using the GT2 transformation.
-The spatial steps were the same as in the full PIC simulation.
-However, the step along the slow coordinate $\tilde s$ was $\Delta=20$, which is $100\times$ larger than the time step in the full PIC simulation.
-The both simulations used 4 numerical macroparticles per cell.

-The simulation results are presented in Fig.~\ref{Fig:wake}.
-The magnetic field $B_y$, the electron density $n_e$ and the longitudinal electric field $E_z$ are shown after the propagating distance $L_z=1200$.
-The frames are split into two parts.
-The upper parts are taken from the full PIC simulations, while the lower parts are taken from GEM-PIC.
-The $B_y-$field shows good agreement in the laser diffraction and dispersion including positions of the phase fronts.
-The electron density $n_e$ contains a bit more noise in the full PIC simulation that can be explained by the presence of more numerical scattering in the backward and side directions absent in GEM-PIC.
-The $E_z-$field shows not only the plasma wakefield, but also the longitudinal component of the laser field.
-The two PIC codes agree in field magnitude and phase.

-In the second simulation, we test the electron ionization injection into a wakefield \cite{Chen:2016}.
-We used the very same laser-plasma configuration as in the first test simulation.
-However, we add nitrogen at $1\%$ atomic density level.
-Nitrogen is assumed to initially be unionized.
-The ionization is accomplished by the laser field according to the ADK formula \cite{ADK:1986}.
-Nitrogen is added in the range $628<z<942$.
-Fig.~\ref{Fig:trap} shows the electron distribution obtained from nitrogen ionization at the distance $z=900$ observed in the codes.
-The electron spectra after propagation distance $L_=2400$ are shown in Fig.~\ref{Fig:spectrum}.
-Ionization is a stochastic process and the GEM-PIC uses $100\times $ less numerical macroparticles.
-Thus, the spectrum is much noisier than that of the full PIC simulation.
-However, the total number of trapped electrons and their energies agree to a good extent.